Roger Moore — The Debonair Bond

 Sloth Nada.

-Gluttony A little wine, but no gourmet meals.
+Gluttony A little wine and a little champagne, but no gourmet meals.
+Bond even skips smoking.

 Lust Bond gets three women, though the chemistry is non-existent with Holly Goodhead.
-Corinne Clery is quite stunning in her night gown.
+Corinne Clery is quite stunning in her night gown but is on display too briefly.

 For Your Eye's Only